-We headed to Ferris Wheel, related to the London Eye, as we craved more Brussels’ beautiful views.
+We headed to the Ferris Wheel, related to the London Eye, as we craved more of Brussels’ beautiful views.
 The wheel goes 55 meters up in the sky and offers a gorgeous panorama of Brussels.
 The area near the wheel is considered a gathering place for young people and one of the city’s best viewpoints.

 Adress: Pl.
 Poelaert, 1000 Brussels

 Another beautiful park with a pond in the middle, Marie Louise Square, definitely makes a quick stop on your one day in Brussels.
 The remarkable trees and the exotic red-eared slider turtles that have colonized the pond make the square charming.